Below are examples of people who have supported the village or have taken time to go the extra time for Hurworth Parish.

 We have also received many food donations ready to help those in financial difficulty.

-Without the support of this Wonderfull Community, this would not have got off the ground
+Without the support of this wonderful community, this would not have got off the ground

 I thank each and everyone of our volunteers and those that have offered their help, donated food or just offered words of support.

 Our company is now supplying essential supplies direct to the NHS which has secured many jobs.

 This is a very difficult time for us all, but we have gained so much from setting up this group.
 We have gained life long friends and links to this wonderful village.
 My children have had first hand experience of helping others, which is the best life lesson.